 Processing the raw data for different uses proved to be a major challenge for the bank.
 “Before, we would basically process the raw data ourselves,” says Villar-Sbaffi.
 “The problem was that it was time consuming.
 There were a lot of issues that were breaking, and no one had the time to maintain it.
 We didn’t need to access the data daily, but when we needed it, we had to spend time to fix the bugs before we could use it.”

 It was obvious that the bank had outgrown their outdated on-premises IT environment, and were in need of an updated big data solution to compete in today’s capital markets.

-National Bank chose to work with big data solution provider TickSmith, rather than building a new solution in-house.
+National Bank chose to work with Big Data solution provider TickSmith, rather than build a new solution in-house.
 “When we learned about TickSmith, we noticed that they were a good match for us, in terms of the experience they had and the needs we had to fulfill our duties,” adds Villar-Sbaffi.
 “They take the raw data that we record, which comes directly from the exchanges and they normalize it.
 They put it in a more ‘human-friendly’ and ‘reader friendly’ format.
 In the past, we did the job ourselves, but it wasn’t a very robust process we had in place.”

 - Cost effective infrastructure, only up when necessary